 Preserved lemons are experiencing quite a moment in the food world, becoming much more commonly used in restaurants and home kitchens nowadays.
-But this ancient food has filled jars on pantry shelves across the Arab Mediterranean region for thousands of years.
-Simply born out of the need to store and preserve lemons past their season, preserved lemons make for a versatile condiment thats uses stretch far beyond the traditional cuisines from where they originate.
-Considering the season for meyer lemons is quite short compared to the common lemon, and we are still up to our ears with them, making preserved meyer lemons is a small investment that will make for a big return come summer, when lemon season is but a memory.
+But this ancient food has filled jars on pantry shelves across the Arab-Mediterranean region for thousands of years.
+Simply born out of the need to store and preserve lemons past their season, preserved lemons make for a versatile condiment that’s uses stretch far beyond the traditional cuisines from where they originate.
+Considering the season for meyer lemons is quite short compared to the common lemon, and we are up to our ears with them, making preserved meyer lemons is a small investment that will make for a big return come summer, when lemon season is but a memory.

 Lemons, salt & patience are all it takes to make this simple, yet intriguing condiment.
 Similar to olives or capers, preserved lemons add a distinct touch of umami and alluring depth to your cooking.
-Making preserved lemons with just salt and lemons is the simplest way to approach this traditional food, but you can also add in spices like bay leafs, cinnamon, peppercorns and cloves to further enhance the flavor profile of your preserved lemons.
+Making preserved lemons with just salt and lemons is the simplest way to approach this traditional food, but you can also add in spices like bay leaf, cinnamon, peppercorns, and cloves to further enhance the flavor profile of your preserved lemons.

 While standard lemon varieties, like ‘eureka’, are most commonly used to make preserved lemons, meyer lemons make for a delicious preserved lemon by adding their unique fragrance and sweetness.
 We are incredibly fortunate to be literally surrounded by a sorts of citrus trees, with three meyer lemon trees on our block alone!
 We absolutely hate to see food go to waste, so in effort to make the best use of all of the bounty around us, we will be preserving a lot of lemons this season!